venkateshtata/Fashion-Vector/README.md

 trail.consume(google_config) # change the config according to the service you want to use

 ```
-* Example for publishing to Cloud Pub/Sub using vectorai :
+* Example for publishing to a topic on Cloud Pub/Sub using vectorai :
 ```
 from vectorai import Unified